Mistrymm7/eth-denver-do-or-daont/README.md

 → e.g. 8.8 points for 4,4 rating

 ### How do we prevent scammers and liars?
-Anonymous review but we verify that they hold an NFT or token from this DAO → Only NFT and the token holder can create a comment
+Anonymous review but we verify that they hold an NFT or token from this DAO → Only NFT and token holder can create a comment.
-Holders need to be holding the tokens for at least two weeks to create a comment
+Holders need to be holding the tokens for at least two weeks to create a comment.

 ### Next phase:
 Token rewards for posting rating → Incentive
 <br/><br/>

+## Future Metrics
+These are all our current metrics we can get through various apis.
+But they are way more metrics and information we plan to include to improve our trust score further.

+**Examples:**
+- DAO structure: Who is working in this DAO and who is in the core team?
+Tools like Sobol.io or Discord roles
+- Bounties and payouts: Dework or Utopia
+- Twitter milestones: Coinfeeds
+- Furthermore we also want to include a DAO comparison page.

+For us, DAOs are all about transparency and due to that it is only a matter of time until even more APIs open up and let us get their data to get even better insights.
+This means, the more DAO tools and DAO in general develop, the more insights people will gain through our tool.
+<br/><br/>

+# Revenue Streams
+## Enhanced Credibility
+DAOs can contact us to conduct a in-depth check to receive a verification checkmark.
+This checkmark add extra points to the trust score.

+## In-depth analytics
+We provide in-depth analytics and reviews to support DAOs to further increase their credibility.

+## Preference Data
+We provide insights into anonymized user searches and preferences to help DAOs understand the members needs.
+<br/><br/>

+# Team
+- Valerie Grappendorf (UX/UI Designer)
+- Sianoi Kimari (Organizational Development & Leadership Researcher)
+- Mayur Mistry (Applications Developer & Design Technologist)